Skip Content

 Additional information:

-Assessment (as of 30 June 2025):
+Assessment (as of 5 August 2025):

 1. In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific were near normal on the whole.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to remain near normal for the rest of this summer and the autumn this year.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to remain near normal for the rest of this summer and autumn this year.

 Note: